-PRN is a medical abbreviation for “pro re nata,” which is Latin for “as needed.”
-It is often used in the medical field to indicate that a medication or treatment should be administered only when needed rather than on a regular schedule.
+PRN stands for “pro re nata,” a Latin phrase that translates to “as the situation demands” or “as needed.”
+It’s commonly used in the medical field to indicate that medication or treatment should be taken or administered only when necessary and not on a regular schedule.

 What Does PRN Stand For?

 The PRN abbreviation stands for “pro re nata,” which is a Latin phrase.
 Each word in the phrase has a specific meaning:

 - Pro: Latin for “on behalf of” or “for.”

 - Nata: Latin for “born” or “descending from.”